mkissam/charm-gitlab-ce/README.md

 This operator charm is using the official GitLab docker image (gitlab/gitlab-ce) as a source for deployment.

-The default configuration used for this charm is providing the following internal gitlab services based on the all-in-one gitlab-ce image:
+The default configuration used for this charm is providing the internal gitlab services includes in the all-in-one gitlab-ce image:
-- gitaly
-- gitlab-exporter
-- gitlab-workhorse
-- logrotate
-- nginx
-- postgres-exporter
-- postgresql
-- puma
-- redis
-- redis-exporter
-- sideiq
-- sshd

 ## Quickstart